-Although it’s not possible to post PDFs directly to Blogger, I’ve made my dissertation publicly accessible here.
+Although it’s not possible to post PDFs directly to WordPress (is it?), I’ve made my dissertation publicly accessible here.
 Enjoy!

 Nontechnical Guide to Petroleum Geology, Exploration, Drilling & Production by Norman J. Hyne